Support for carers

 You can arrange a carer’s assessment by calling your local council’s social services department and requesting one.
 You should be able to find the number in your phone book or on your local authority’s website.

-The person you care for is also entitled to a separate needs assessment, which will take into account your role as a care
+The person you care for is also entitled to a separate needs assessment, which will take into account your role as a carer.

-If money is a concern for you, it may help to learn out about the financial assistance available to you.
+If money is a concern for you, it may help to learn about what benefits you can claim if you are a carer.
 This is an important part of looking after yourself and relieving your stress.

 It’s important to be aware that some benefits can affect other benefits that both you and the person you care for may receive.
 Your local authority or local Citizens Advice Bureau can advise you on the support you can receive.
 They can also tell you about ways of helping your financial situation and dealing with the extra costs that caring for someone can bring.

 Our expert benefits adviser can explain various benefits to you, and advise you on filling in forms.
-The clinic runs every Tuesday with appointments from 9.30am to 4.00pm.
+The clinic runs on certain weekdays with appointments from 9.30am to 4.00pm.
+You can find out more here.

 Expert help and advice